- Advertisers will need to evolve their advertising tactics and strategies to address post-pandemic uncertainty.

 Digital Trend #6: Virtual event shortcomings will drive marketers to accelerate event transformation

 Hard lessons have been learned, best practices have been established, and there is much transformation and opportunity ahead for marketers sticking with virtual events.
 Prior to the pandemic, virtual events were uncommon—72.1% of event and meeting professionals worldwide surveyed by software company Aventri in April 2020 did not have a virtual event strategy before the coronavirus hit.
-Last year forced most marketers to reconceptualize how to execute an in-person event in an online forum.
+Last year forced most marketers to reconceptualize how to execute an in-person event and deliver content in an online forum.

 Digital Trend #7: ‘Brandstanding’ will become the new normal